Jacob Mahler

 Jacob William Mahler (born 10 April 2000) is a professional footballer who plays either as a defensive midfielder or centre-back for Singapore Premier League club Tampines Rovers.
 Born in Denmark, he represents the Singapore national team.

 Club career

 Young Lions

 A youth product of the National Football Academy in Singapore, Mahler moved to Young Lions in 2018.
 Mahler made his professional debut for Young Lions in a 1–3 Singapore Premier League lost to Geylang International on 4 July 2018.

 Mahler was named the club captain from the 2019 season onwards.

+in the 2022 season, during a match against Tampines Rovers FC, Mahler suffered an anterior cruciate ligament (ACL) and meniscus tear which took him out for the rest of the year.

 Madura United

 On 19 May 2023, Mahler joined Indonesia Liga 1 club, Madura United becoming the 10th Singaporean to play in the Indonesian top-flight league.
 On 23 July 2023, Mahler scored his first goal for the club against Persis Solo coming from a set piece cross from Francisco Rivera.
 Mahler was named in three consecutive "Team of the Week" from gameweek 4 to gameweek 6.